test-driven-development/devops-research-and-assessment/cover.md

 notes:

-- Nicole leads the science behind the DORA studies
+- Nicole is the consensus lead scientist of the DORA studies
-- has taken no prisoners in demanding credit for her leadership of DORA from her misogynist detractors
+- you know about the misogynist detractors in tech?
+- if that's you, them my advice: don't bump into Nicole in a dark alley
+- the internet is strewn with the remains of tech bros who tried to impugn her work

 next -> DORA / accelerate
 ___
 <!--suppress RequiredAttributes -->